 3. Make some room for plants for a healthy home

 Add some plants to decorate your home for a healthier house.
-You must admit they bring some life to any room, and they also help you to feel relax and bring good vibes.
+You must admit they bring some life to any room, and they also help you to feel relaxed and bring good vibes.
 And so it happens with flowers.
 We know none of them is going to help you with ironing but they will definitely contribute to your well-being.
 You can choose annual or perennial plants, with different types of blooming.

 4. Choose natural materials